Six Exceptional Journalists Win Amnesty International Canada’s 24th Annual Media Awards

 Now in its 24th year, the Amnesty International Canada Media Awards recognize journalists’ efforts to bring awareness to international human rights issues.

-The award ceremony will take place in Toronto on April 4, 2019.
+The award ceremony takes place in Toronto on April 4, 2019.

 For further information, please contact: